Cookbook Photography

 Dr. Ron Davis is one of the researchers OMF helps fund – he’s working tirelessly to help save his severely ill son Whitney.

-If I can raise the funds for photography, my book, All in Good Taste, will be released next year (June 2024) in both the US and UK (with metric conversions for our friends abroad).
-Without the funds, this cookbook will not come to fruition.
+My book, All in Good Taste, will be released early 2024 in both the US and UK (with metric conversions for our friends abroad).

 Please support my dream of a cookbook for so many people living with food limitations, and to help people like Whitney and those with ME/CFS along the way.